 This process is not new: the obligation to license has already existed since the mid-1990s.
 It was regulated by the Packaging Ordinance until the end of 2018.
 The problem with this: whether someone complies with this obligation or not was, in fact, hardly verifiable.
 Therefore, there were possibly many entrepreneurs who did not comply with this obligation.

 This has changed fundamentally since 01.01.2019: With the new Packaging Act, the database of the so-called "Central Office" was also established.
 On this database, all those who put packaging into circulation that is subject to system participation must register with the dual system in addition to licensing.
-The database is called LUCID and is publicly accessible.
+The database is called LUCID and can be viewed by the public.
 This means that it is now not only easier for authorities to identify violations.
 Your competitors can also see whether they are complying with the law.

 Help with warnings

 For some European countries and languages there are services like the Händlerbund.
 This service provides continuously updated legal texts, which make your online shop even more secure against warnings.
 The interface to WooCommerce is particularly practical.
 This minimizes your administrative effort considerably.

 The Händlerbund is also there to help you with legal questions and warnings site.
 You are a customer of Raidboxes?
 Then you will receive an exclusive discount of 3 months on the packages of the Händlerbund in the first year.
 Use the following link: https://www.haendlerbund.de/de/ raidboxes.

 What questions do you have about warnings and WooCommerce ?
 Feel free to use the comment function.
 You want to get more tips on WordPress and WooCommerce ?
 Then follow us on Twitter, Facebook or via our newsletter.